w3f/polkadot-wiki/kusama-guide/translated_docs/ko/learn-accounts.md

 ## Address Format

 The address format used in Substrate-based chains is SS58.
 SS58 is a modification of Base-58-check from Bitcoin with some minor modifications.
-Notably, the format contains an _address type_ prefix which identifies an address as belonging to a specific network.
+Notably, the format contains an _address type_ prefix that identifies an address as belonging to a specific network.

 For example: